What is Cyclogyl and how is it used?

 Use of cyclopentolate has been associated with psychotic reactions and behavioral disturbances, usually in children, especially with 2% concentration.
 These disturbances include ataxia, incoherent speech, restlessness, hallucinations, hyperactivity, seizures, disorientation as to time and place, and failure to recognize people.
 This drug produces reactions similar to those of other anticholinergic drugs, but the central nervous system manifestations as noted above are more common.
 Other toxic manifestations of anticholinergic drugs are skin rash, abdominal distention in infants, unusual drowsiness, tachycardia, hyperpyrexia, vasodilation, urinary retention, diminished gastrointestinal motility and decreased secretion in salivary and sweat glands, pharynx, bronchi and nasal passages.
 Severe manifestations of toxicity include coma, medullary paralysis and death.

 FOR TOPICAL OPHTHALMIC USE ONLY.
 NOT FOR INJECTION.
-This preparation may cause CNS disturbances.
+This preparation may cause Central Nervous System (CNS) disturbances.
 This is especially true in younger age groups, but may occur at any age, especially with the stronger solutions.
 Infants are especially prone to CNS and cardiopulmonary side effects from cyclopentolate.
 To minimize absorption, use only 1 drop of 0.5% CYCLOGYL solution per eye, followed by pressure applied over the nasolacrimal sac for two to three minutes.
 Observe infants closely for at least 30 minutes following instillation.

 The lacrimal sac should be compressed by digital pressure for two to three minutes after instillation to reduce excessive systemic absorption.
-Caution should be observed when considering use of this medication in the presence of Down's syndrome and in those predisposed to angle-closure glaucoma.
+Caution should be observed when considering use of this medication in the presence of Down's syndrome.

 Carcinogenesis, Mutagenesis, Impairment Of Fertility